Off He Goes

 "Off He Goes" is a song by the American rock band Pearl Jam.
 Written by vocalist Eddie Vedder, "Off He Goes" was released in January 1997 as the third single from the band's fourth studio album, No Code (1996).
 The song peaked at number 31 on the Billboard Alternative Songs chart.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Origin and recording

 "Off He Goes" was written by vocalist Eddie Vedder.
-Bassist Jeff Ament plays upright bass on the song.

 Lyrics

 The story of "Off He Goes" concerns a friend who periodically comes whirling in and out of the protagonist's life.
 In an interview, Vedder revealed himself to be the friend.
 Vedder said, "The song 'Off He Goes' is really about me being a shit friend.
 I'll show up and everything's great and then all of [a] sudden I'm outta there..."
 During a Pearl Jam performance on June 16, 2000 in Katowice, Poland at Spodek, Vedder said before starting the song that "this is about being friends with an asshole," and pointed at himself.